dart-lang/leak_tracker/doc/USAGE.md

 We recommend to have auto-snapshotting off by default, with possibility to enable it via command line arguments in case of reported memory issues.

-## Analyse snapshots
+## Analyze snapshots

-Use [CLI](https://github.com/dart-lang/sdk/tree/main/runtime/tools/heapsnapshot#cli-usage) to analyse the collected snapshots.
+Use [CLI](https://github.com/dart-lang/sdk/tree/main/runtime/tools/heapsnapshot#cli-usage) to analyze the collected snapshots.

 Upvote [the issue](https://github.com/dart-lang/leak_tracker/issues/125) to enable graphical snapshot analysis with DevTools.